movim/movim/INSTALL.md

 ### Docker

-You can also deploy Movim using our official [Docker Compose repository](https://github.com/movim/movim_docker).
+You can also deploy Movim using our official [Docker Hub repository](https://hub.docker.com/r/movim/movim).

 ## Development version (repository)